DarthKoder/narth_vad3r_merch/README.md

 1. User Registration: allauth provides a robust mechanism for user registration.
 Users can sign up by providing essential information such as username, email, and password.

-2. Email Confirmation: After registration, allauth automatically sends a confirmation email to the user's provided email address.
-This ensures that the user's email is valid and accessible.
+2. Sign Up: Users can sign up to the website and create an account using their credentials.

 3. Login and Logout: Users can securely log in to the application using their registered credentials. allauth also offers a user-friendly logout process.